Control Stepper Motor with A4988 Driver Module & Arduino

 Whereas,

-VMOT and GND supply power to the motor, which can range from 8V to 35V.
+VMOT and GND pins provide power to the stepper motor itself.
+Depending on what type of motor you’re using, this voltage can range anywhere from 8V to 35V.

 Warning: